 There are four geographical forms of the brown kiwi, each with slight genetic variation: Northland, Coromandel, Eastern and Western.
 Kiwi are very unique as they are only bird to have nostrils at the end of their very long bill.
 They use the nostrils to sniff out small invertebrates like earthworms, cicadas and moths.
 They also eat centipedes, spiders, crickets, weta, and fallen fruit.
 Unlike other bird’s kiwi live in underground burrows, using its strong legs and beak to dig the ground.
 Their feathers are more like hair, they have marrow in their bones and they are the only bird in the world with no tail.

 Taranaki Mounga are supporting the Taranaki Kiwi Trust (TKT) in their great work restoring the Taranaki kiwi population.
-TKT plan to release 10-20 Western Brown Kiwi on the mountain in 2017.
-The birds will have transmitters attached allowing the birds to be monitored by plane.
-Along with Kiwis for kiwi , Taranaki Mounga has helped purchase a ‘Sky Ranger’ box, to perform this aerial monitoring.
+To date nearly 100 Western Brown Kiwi have been released into the area with 2017 being the first year transmitters were fitted to kiwi.
+This allows the birds to be monitored by plane.
+Along with Kiwis for Kiwi , Taranaki Mounga has helped purchase a ‘Sky Ranger’ box, to perform this aerial monitoring.
 The box collects a large amount of information such as location, habitat range and nesting data without disturbing the birds.

 Did you know